 International Space Station

-Construction of the International Space Station (ISS) model has begun.
-In addition to the 1/26 scaled model of the complete ISS, it has been decided that two modules from the ISS will be made in a 1/13 scale and have cutaway sections to show the inside details of the astronauts and cosmonauts living quarters.
-Cutaway models of the Russian Zvezda module and the ATV cargo transport of the European Space Agency will be displayed as floor models, while the matchstick ISS model will be displayed suspended from the ceiling of the exhibit area.
+Construction of the International Space Station (ISS) model is complete, requiring 8 gallons of wood glue, 282,000 matchsticks and 1950 hours to complete.
+In addition to the 1/26 scaled model of the completed ISS, two additional space station modules have been made in a 1/13 scale and have cutaway sections to show the inside details of the astronauts and cosmonauts living quarters.
+Cutaway models of the Russian Zvezda module and the European Space Agency's ATV cargo transport will be displayed separately as floor models, while the matchstick model of the completed ISS can be seen suspended from the ceiling of the exhibit area.

-Picture of the ISS taken from Space Shuttle Atlantis.
+Current configuration of the ISS.
+(Picture of the ISS taken from Space Shuttle Atlantis)